TurboWarp/extensions/CONTRIBUTING.md

 Extension source code goes in the [`extensions`](extensions) folder.
 For example, an extension placed at `extensions/hello-world.js` would be accessible at [http://localhost:8000/hello-world.js](http://localhost:8000/hello-world.js) using our development server.

 New extensions should be added in a user folder.
 You can name your folder anything you want; common choices are your GitHub username or your Scratch username.
-If your username is `TestMuffin123`, `TestMuffin123`, `TestMuffin` and `Muffin` are all accepted -- we are very lenient about this.
+If your username is `TestMuffin123`, then `TestMuffin123`, `TestMuffin`, or even just `Muffin` would all be accepted -- we are very lenient about this.
 Do note that user folders are just for organization; other people are still allowed to edit your extension.
-Renaming your folder later isn't something we allow (rare exceptions, open an issue), so please get it right the first time.
+Renaming your folder later is only allowed in very rare circumstances, so please get it right the first time.

 Extensions must be self-contained.
 All libraries and hardcoded resources should be embedded into the extension's JavaScript file.
-If you include minified code, please link where to find the unminified code and include a copy of the license.
+If you include minified code, please link where to find the unminified code and include a copy of the original license.

 Static resources go in the `website` folder.
 This is where some example assets used by extensions such as fetch are placed.
 This is also where documentation goes for now, though we are in the process of modernizing that.

 To add an extension to the website homepage, modify [`website/index.ejs`](website/index.ejs).
 See the existing entries for a template to copy.
 Place your extension wherever you want in the list.
 We will move it for you if we disagree.

-New extensions do not need images, but they are highly encouraged.
+New extensions do not *need* images, but they are highly encouraged.
 Save the image in the `images` folder with the same folder name and file name (but different file extension) as the extension's source code.
 For example, if your extension is located in `extensions/TestMuffin/fetch.js`, save the image as `images/TestMuffin/fetch.svg` or `images/TestMuffin/fetch.png`.
 The homepage generator will detect it automatically.
 Images are displayed in a 2:1 aspect ratio.
 SVG (preferred), PNG, or JPG are accepted.
 PNG or JPG should be 600x300 in resolution.
 Please add proper attribution to `images/README.md` for *any* resources that were not made by you.

 ## Banned APIs